Agniy/evnine/readme.md

 ----
 		+beautiful print_r2
-		+“frozen” data for debug and unit test (in DB, files, env, etc) auto generation of input parameters
+		+“frozen” data for debug and unit test (in DB, files, env, etc) [rewrite] auto generation of input parameters
-		unit-test with automatic generation of tests and store to as serialized data.
+		[rewrite] unit-test with automatic generation of tests and store to as serialized data.

 3. Inspection of the changes in only one parameter for the method.
 ----